Healthdirect — your trusted source of quality health information and advice

 - Using services and tools on our website

-- Healthdirect user account for web browser and app
+- Healthdirect user account for web browser and mobile application

 - Accessing the My Health Record system from your mobile user account